Academic Plagiarism: the use of custom Essay writing services

 Academic Plagiarism- Lecture Listening Lesson

 This lecture focuses on academic plagiarism, what are custom essay writing services and the associated problems and solutions.
 It includes a video, test questions, tapescript and PPT (see example).
-Level ***** [B2/C1] / Power Point / Video [12.00] / MEMBERSHIP
+Level ***** [B2/C1] / PPT link in download / Video [12.00] / MEMBERSHIP

 The above text has been used to create two reading lessons: